yscialom/pinanas/README.md

 Description
 -----------
-PiNanas is a private cloud platform including a wild range of services, safely hosted at home or on privately managed infrastructure.
+PiNanas is a private cloud platform with a wild range of services included.
+It can be safely hosted at home or on any privately-managed infrastructure.
 It is modular, flexible and open to extensions.
 Built with security and ease of use in mind, PiNanas will empower you to transform any hardware (old computer, Raspberry Pi, ...) into a homelab and private cloud.

 Access your files from anywhere around the world.
-Never lose a photo.
+Never lose a photo anymore.
 Wonder no more how to play videos on your TV.

 ### What can I do with PiNanas?